Fiat CEO endorses Italy PM Renzi's reform efforts

 By Bernie Woodall

-AUBURN HILLS Mich.
-Fiat Chrysler CEO Sergio Marchionne said on Thursday Italian Prime Minister Matteo Renzi must ignore critics and push ahead with plans to reform the country's economy.
+AUBURN HILLS, Mich., Sept 26 Fiat Chrysler CEO Sergio Marchionne said on Thursday Italian Prime Minister Matteo Renzi must ignore critics and push ahead with plans to reform the country's economy.

 Marchionne's support contrasts with signs of growing disillusionment among other Italian business leaders in recent weeks, and comes at a crucial moment for Renzi as he prepares to outline disputed plans to overhaul labour laws on Monday.